 Our plans for the future

-Following the publication of the Group’s first and second statements on the Modern Slavery Act 2015, the Group has developed a broad understanding of the areas within its businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
-To ensure that there is a high level of staff awareness of issues relating to modern slavery and human trafficking, particularly within the Group’s procurement and partnerships teams, the Group will seek to harmonise the due diligence processes and procedures used by the Group’s operating companies to manage supply chain-based risks, and develop metrics to measure the effectiveness of Group’s approach to ensuring that its supply chains are free from modern slavery and human trafficking.
+The Group has developed a broad understanding of the areas within its businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
+To ensure that there is a high level of colleague awareness of issues relating to modern slavery and human trafficking, particularly within the Group’s procurement and partnerships teams, the Group will continue to seek to harmonise the due diligence processes and procedures used by the Group’s operating companies to manage supply chain-based risks, providing training where appropriate.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act and has been approved by the Provident Financial plc board of directors and will be reviewed and updated at least annually.